 These principles are being applied in the CREATE-ing Pathways to Child Wellbeing in Disadvantaged Communities Project, 2013-2022.
 This project seeks to keep improving prevention delivery systems by applying and testing a Prevention Translation and Support System which consists of both human and electronic infrastructure in order to put the CREATE principles into practice.

 For more information, view the Creating Pathways to Prevention video.

-Research at a Glance is a regular email from Research Services disseminating new research publications in Early Childhood, School Education, Higher Education and Training and Research, Policy and Practice.
+Research at a Glance is a regular email from Research Services disseminating new research publications in Early Childhood, School Education, Tertiary Education and Research, Policy and Practice.
 Previous Research at a Glance issues can be found on our staff intranet.

 This page was last reviewed on 28 Mar 2018 at 10:34AM